Skip to main content

 Frequently Asked Questions

-WELLINGTON STATE BANK has a Bank Health Score of B (66/100).
+Wellington State Bank has a Bank Health Score of B (66/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 12.63%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-WELLINGTON STATE BANK holds $570M in total assets and $518M in total deposits.
-It is located in WELLINGTON, TEXAS (FDIC Certificate #1219).
+Wellington State Bank holds $570M in total assets and $518M in total deposits.
+It is headquartered in Wellington, Texas (FDIC Certificate #1219).

-WELLINGTON STATE BANK has a Tier 1 capital ratio of 12.63%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 3.58%, and the return on assets is 0.46%.
+Wellington State Bank has a Tier 1 capital ratio of 12.63%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 3.58%, and the return on assets is 0.46%.

 Yes.
-WELLINGTON STATE BANK is FDIC-insured (Certificate #1219).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Wellington State Bank is FDIC-insured (Certificate #1219).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: